tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 2.0.3 =
-* **New feature:** Added defence against zero-day attack via admin ajax and post.
-Because this is an experimental feature, please open a new issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block") if you have any troubles with it.
+* **New feature:** Added 'Prevention of Zero-day attack via admin Ajax and Post'.
+Because it is an experimental feature, please open a new issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block "WordPress &#8250; Support &raquo; IP Geo Block") if you have any troubles with it.
 * Also added filter hook `ip-geo-block-admin-actions` for safe actions of